spacetimeengineer/mupy/README.md

 ## Note from the developer

-I developed this package because I had things I wanted to do that I could not do without it in a nutshell.
-There are certain things that can never be buildt without muopy like functions, I believe someone would of eventually implemented a similar system that essentially encodes systems to a high degree of abstraction.
+I developed this package because I had things I wanted to do that I could not do without it.
+I could never easily explain or justify my reasons for the form it took except that I wastrying to solve a problem and this was the natuural solution that presented itself through many iterations.
+I whole heartedly belive that someone now or someone has developed or will develop a similar technology because they utlimatly would of encoutered similar problems as I in manufacturing and evelopment.
+Ultimatly we want to reduce time money energy and risk.

-Information technology is equivilent to energy advancedment except

-Originally it started off as a bunch of scripts relating to 3D printing and wood working but eventually I could sense a meaningful model or context to relate these these functions given that I created more.
+I want to rebuild tis system eventually but only after a community has battle tested the system and identified features, concepts and mechanisms that would improve the model so that the commutiy could more efficienty interact with the system.
+I personally am treating this as a proposal of a systme but make no istake this is much more than a prototype.
+This is the real thing but sice the core is abstracted from the library there is much room for advancement without stepping non the toes of aspiring designers.

 - Its a model thant needsto be perfected and this goes hand in hand with the fact that it is built with sub-optimal components (difficult to integrate the tools).
 - Its mostly for 3D rinting inpractice for me but that isnt nessecaryilythe only thing it can be used for.